betaflight/betaflight/docs/Inflight Adjustments.md

 There are two modes of operation.
 The first supports adjusting settings by incrementing/decrementing them through use of an aux channel, typically a three position switch, where the middle position makes no change, and the other positions either increment or decrement the selected setting.

-The other mode is Absolute mode where a pot (knob/slider) may be directly mapped and changes the selected setting to a value based on a center value, coresponding to mid-postion on the switch and a range of ± adjustment at the min/max positions of the pot.
+The other mode is Absolute mode where a pot (knob/slider) may be directly mapped and changes the selected setting to a value based on a center value, coresponding to mid-postion on the pot and a range of ± adjustment at the min/max positions of the pot.

 Both modes utilise two channels to make an adjustment.